ilum-cloud/doc/README.md

 It requires `MongoDB`, `Apache Kafka` and `ObjectStorage` to be present and configured as well.

 The best way to start with `Ilum` is to install the All In One version with [helm](https://helm.sh/) which contains all dependencies in a single package.
+You can do it within your existing kubernetes environment or play with [minikube](#-quick-start-with-docker-and-minikube)

 - Example: